 DECISION: We will not apply the above suggest change because the one in the super class is the normal value and not the operation value.

-Modelling options
+Modelling options – This is already integrated in the description of the classes

 Model PhaseTapChangerTabular with ConnectionAngleTapChangerTable.